Coursera Website Redesign

 User Stories

-To communicate how this redesign would provide value to the user, I’ve summarized it into three user stories.
+To communicate how this redesign would provide value to the user, I've come up with three key user stories.

 User Stories